DivyaKarade/OmicLearn/CONTRIBUTING.md

 Firstly, contributions are welcome and we appreciate all of them!.

-You can contribute **Proto Learn** in many ways:
+You can contribute **Omic Learn** in many ways:

 ## Types of Contributions

 ### 1. Report Bugs

-Report bugs at https://github.com/OmicEra/proto_learn/issues/new/choose by selecting `Bug report` from the list.
+Report bugs at https://github.com/OmicEra/OmicLearn/issues/new/choose by selecting `Bug report` from the list.

 If you are reporting a bug/problem, please include: